AndyMG1999/ezViteNetStarter/README.md

   cd project-name    #...change directory into project npm run dev
 ```
-EZVN will even automatically open the windows for your frontend and backend (SwaggerUI) on run!
+EZVN will even automatically open the browser windows for the frontend and backend (SwaggerUI)!